Preparing Educators as School Psychologists in Northern Illinois (PESP-NI)

 Program Outline

-You’ll take two classes each summer and two or three classes each semester.
-Classes take place online and are mostly synchronous (taking place at a set time) on evenings or weekends, or during the summer.
+You’ll take two or three classes each summer and two or three classes each semester.
+Classes take place online and are mostly synchronous (taking place at a set time) on evenings or during the summer.
 There are some required asynchronous activities and materials.
-You will be required to come to NIU’s DeKalb campus a few times during the program, but advance notice will be provided.
+You will be required to come to NIU's DeKalb campus a few times during the program, but advance notice is provided.
 Explore an outline of the typical course plan.

 In your second year in the program, you'll complete a school psychology practicum one day a week in the fall and spring semesters.
 You'll have support from your district, and the grant will cover the cost of your substitute.